11 Photos of Olympic National Park that will make you book a trip

 Lake Crescent

-Lake Crescent is a stunning lake with a lot of access points to go kayaking, paddleboarding, swimming, or simply sit and enjoy the views.
+Lake Crescent is a stunning lake with many access points to kayaking, paddleboarding, swimming, or simply sit and enjoy the views.
+The Olympic National Park photos will blow your mind!

 These mountains, especially in winter, tower above the low-lying hills, giving those in Seattle quite the morning wake-up!